abaksy/cuda-examples/README.md

 ## Setup on Linux

 1) Install Nvidia drivers for the installed Nvidia GPU.
-On Ubuntu-based distributions this can be done from the software & updates app, <br>
-in the tab listed as "Additional Drivers" (make sure to install the recommended version of Nvidia drivers)
+On Ubuntu-based distributions this can be done from the Software & Updates application in the tab listed as "Additional Drivers" (make sure to install the **recommended** version of Nvidia drivers)

 2) After installing and restarting, verify that the drivers were installed by running
 ```